kylerobertduncan/kyleduncan-project3/README.md

   - make an array of properties that is mapped where required to be generated?

 ### 2.
-a.
+X a.
 Add a gameObject property, players: [], and add info to each tile;
-b.
+X b.
 Add a button to each tile that adds userName to player array in database;
     i.
 Have function check against maxPlayers

 ### 3.
 a.
 Create a new object in Firebase, users: [];